William-Yeh/docker-ansible/README.md

 Done!

-For more advanced usage, the role in Ansible Galaxy [`williamyeh/nginx`](https://galaxy.ansible.com/williamyeh/nginx/) demonstrates how to perform a simple smoke test (*configuration needs test, too!*) on a variety of (*containerized*) Linux distributions via [CircleCI](https://circleci.com/)'s Ubuntu 12.04 and [Travis CI](https://travis-ci.org/)’s Ubuntu 14.04 worker instances.
+For more advanced usage, the role in Ansible Galaxy [`williamyeh/nginx`](https://galaxy.ansible.com/williamyeh/nginx/) demonstrates how to perform a simple smoke test (*configuration needs test, too!*) on a variety of (*containerized*) Linux distributions on [CircleCI](https://circleci.com/)'s Ubuntu 12.04 and [Travis CI](https://travis-ci.org/)’s Ubuntu 14.04 worker instances.